saivishwak/Matlab/README.md

 The module assumes only basic programming knowledge (in any language) and some background in partial differential equations, ordinary differential equations, fluid mechanics, Algebra, and basic math.

 ## How to use this module
 This module contains submodules with various examples of numerical computation.

-### Codes Module
-Contains numerical integration, numerical derivation, basic coding examples, fractal geometry, lorentz equations .etc

 ### 12 - steps to Navier-Stokes
 It contains MATLAB implementation of the CFD course taught by Prof. Lorena Barba between 2009 and 2013 in the Mechanical Engineering department at Boston University.

+### Codes
+Contains numerical integration, numerical derivation, basic coding examples, fractal geometry, lorentz equations .etc

 ### Hybrid Particle Swarm Optimization
 It contains particle swarm optimization to solve missing value bounday problems for ordinary differential equations.